Learn How to Beat Inflation With Your Investments

 Bond funds can lose value in inflationary environments because bond prices move in opposite direction as interest rates, which rise along with inflation.
 However, a wise investor will still diversify with bond funds and will, therefore, find the best bond funds for rising interest rates:

 - Short-term Bonds: Rising interest rates make prices of bonds go down but the longer the maturity, the further prices will fall.
 Therefore, shorter maturities will do better in a rising interest rate environment.
+Keep in mind that, although short-term bonds may be wise for short-term investment objectives in a rising rate environment, they may not beat inflation in the long run.

 - Inflation Protected Bonds: Also known as Treasury Inflation-Protected Securities (TIPS), these bond funds can do well just before and during inflationary environments, which often coincide with rising interest rates and growing economies.